SANDULFERNANDO/SANDULFERNANDO/README.md

 ## 👨‍💻 About Me

-🎓 Final-year BSc (Hons) Information Technology Undergraduate at Rajarata University of Sri Lanka
+🎓 Final-year BSc Information Technology Undergraduate at Rajarata University of Sri Lanka

 📌 Aspiring Project Manager passionate about Agile, Scrum, and delivering technology-driven solutions